 - Mix the baking powder, flour and oil in a bowl until it reaches a crumbly texture.
 Add the hot water and stir until it starts coming together.

-- Bake at medium-high heat in a cast iron or non stick pan or skillet.
+- Bake at medium-high heat in a cast iron or none-stick pan or skillet.
 I use my large crepe pan for this and bake them one at a time.
-I like mine on the paler side so it takes me about 2 minutes on one side and about another 30 seconds to 1 minute once I turned them.
+I like mine on the paler side, so it takes me about 2 minutes on one side and another 30 seconds to 1 minute once I turned them.